kikwit/kikwit/README.md

 ### Running your application
 ```
 npm start
-# With the above command the application will listen on port 3000 by default.
-The port can be changed in package.json.
+# The above command the application will listen on port 3000 by default.
+# The port can be changed in package.json.
 ```

 ### Issue Submission